Wesleyan Methodist Church of Australia: Recent times

 From the late 1990s, the Australian church has fostered and encouraged the emergence of Wesleyan Methodist churches in New Zealand, the Solomon Islands, and Bougainville, Papua New Guinea.

-At the 2008 South Pacific Convention and National Conference held at Philip Island, Victoria, a new National Superintendent was appointed, Rev. Lindsay Cameron.
-Lindsay brought to the position a desire to see the denomination strengthened through the upholding and proclamation of the uniqueness of Wesleyan doctrinal teaching.
+At the 2008 South Pacific Convention and National Conference held at Phillip Island, Victoria, a new National Superintendent was appointed, Lindsay Cameron, who brought to the position a desire to see the denomination strengthened through the upholding and proclamation of the uniqueness of Wesleyan doctrinal teaching.

-The 2012 National Conference elected the Rev. Rex Rigby to the position of National Superintendent.
-He is the denomination's first indigenous leader.

 There are 54 congregations currently listed on the denominational website.

 Theology

 The church is theologically conservative and Arminian in theology.
 Congregations range from being traditional in their worship style to more charismatic.
 It appreciates both its revivalist and holiness heritage as well as its roots in John Wesley's Anglicanism.
 Along with Nazarenes and the Salvation Army, it has a strong commitment to the ordination of women, a position that in part arises out of its interpretive approach to the Bible and in part out of its revivalist heritage.

 Historically, the church may be seen both as a new religious movement, emerging out of the post-war context of greater engagement between Australians and Americans and at the same time as a continuation of the long-standing Holiness and Revivalist strain within Australian evangelicalism.

 The associated Kingsley College, Melbourne provides a ministry training program that offers four awards from Certificate IV to Graduate Certificate.
 Kingsley College delivers training under the auspices of Unity College Australia RTO 6330.
 Kingsley College has been the ministry training arm of the Wesleyan Methodist Church of Australia since 1949.
 That training of lay people and ministerial candidates continues through Kingsley Community training centres located around Australia.